 T-Mobile purchased a lot of long-range 600MHz spectrum way back in 2017 and has been using it ever since to expand its LTE network coverage, especially in rural areas.

-Prior to deploying Band 71, T-Mobile mostly used spectrum on higher frequencies - limiting T-Mobile's ability to cover more remote areas, or to penetrate to the interiors of building.
-T-Mobile was at a particular disadvantage compared to AT&T and Verizon, which already had control of long range 700MHz spectrum.
+Prior to deploying Band 71, T-Mobile mostly used spectrum on higher frequencies - limiting T-Mobile's ability to cover more remote areas, or to penetrate to the interiors of the building.
+T-Mobile was at a particular disadvantage compared to AT&T and Verizon, which already had control of long-range 700MHz spectrum.

 Band 71 deployments have allowed T-Mobile to greatly expand its coverage map and be more competitive with coverage leaders AT&T and Verizon - especially in more rural areas.